Best Free Sites to Sell Items Online 2026 Guide

 For years, I avoided local meetups.
 I thought they were awkward and unsafe.
 But when I did the math on how much I was losing to shipping fees and platform commissions (sometimes totaling 20-30% of the sale price), I changed my tune.

 Here is where it gets interesting.
 The "local" economy is the only place where you can truly sell for free.
 Cash (or Venmo) changes hands, and no algorithm takes a cut.
-However, a new wave of apps is trying to change the shipping model by shifting the fees to the buyer.
+However, a recent wave of apps is trying to change the shipping model by shifting the fees to the buyer.

 The Local Heavyweights: Free Sites to Sell Stuff Near You